ucsb-igert/nsc/doc/report.md

 The other two datasets needed to be processed.
 These include:

- * **Twitter**: This consists of all the raw tweets from June through December 2009.
+ * **Twitter**: This consists of all the raw tweets from June through December of 2009.
 Also included is a list of which users are following who.
 The raw tweets were processed to generate a network where nodes are users, a node's value is the average response time for that user to retweet another user's message, and an edge indicates that a user is following another user.
 Users